gopasspw/gopass/docs/jsonapi.md

 ### `queryHost`

 Similar to `query` but cuts hostnames and subdomains from the left side until the response to the query is non-empty.
-Stops if only one dot (domain + tld) is remaining.
+Stops if only the [public suffix](https://publicsuffix.org/) is remaining.

 #### Query: